lukeswitz/DragonSync-Meshtastic/README.md

 The application is fully configurable via command-line arguments, enabling you to:
 - Adjust multicast settings to match your network environment.
 - Specify the serial port for the Meshtastic device.
-- Set other parameters related to CoT message processing and ATAK packet construction.

 ## License